There are five different pathways through our program:

 Community Psychiatry Track

-dedicate a substantial portion of her or his PGY4 year to community psychiatry experiences at the Program for
+a substantial portion of her or his PGY4 year to community psychiatry experiences at the Program for

 Assertive Community Treatment (PACT), with optional additional time at the VA Community Support Program.